-The Board Charter sets out the Board's role and responsibilities and describes those matters expressly reserved for the Board and those matters delegated to management (principally the Managing Director).
+The Board Charter sets out the Board's role and responsibilities and describes those matters expressly reserved for the Board and those matters delegated to management.
+The Board Charter is accessible in the Corporate Governance section on Webjet's Corporate website.